clarkk/go-util/README.md

 ```

 # go-util/sess
-HTTP sessions
+Leightweight HTTP sessions
 - With read-locks to prevent concurrent requests to read data from the same session
 - Handles all sessions local in Go to optimize I/O performance
-- Uses Redis as fallback if Go HTTP server is restarted
+- Uses Redis as fallback if Go HTTP server is restarted to recover sessions

 ```
 //  Connect to Redis